ros-navigation/docs.nav2.org/tutorials/docs/route_graph_generation.rst

 |

-Drag and drop the georeferenced raster file into the layers window.
+Close the window.
+Drag and drop the georeferenced raster file that was just created into the layers window.
+This should be a tiff file, by default.

 |